Protests against the Iraq War: January 2003

 On January 16, 2003, protests were held worldwide in opposition to a war with Iraq, including in Turkey, Egypt, Pakistan, Japan, Belgium, the Netherlands, Argentina, and the United States, where Americans attended a rally in Washington, D.C.
 The U.S. Park Police, which oversees activities on the National Mall, stopped providing estimates of crowd size after being threatened with lawsuits by the organizers of the Million Man March, but said that protest organizers only had a permit for 30,000 demonstrators.

 On January 18, anti-war demonstrations, focusing particularly but not exclusively on the expected war with Iraq, took place in villages, towns, and cities around the world, including Tokyo, Moscow, Paris, London, Dublin, Montreal, Ottawa, Toronto, Cologne, Bonn, Gothenburg, Florence, Oslo, Rotterdam, Istanbul and Cairo.
 In New Zealand, thousands rallied in Dunedin and Christchurch, while in Auckland protesters rallied at the Devonport naval base on January 28, opposing the deployment of the frigate HMNZS Te Mana to the Gulf.

-NION and ANSWER jointly organized protests in Washington, D.C. and San Francisco.
+NION and ANSWER jointly organized protests in Washington, D.C., and San Francisco.
 Other protests took place all over the United States, including various smaller places such as Lincoln, Nebraska.

 Upwards of 50,000 people demonstrated in San Francisco.
 The day started with a waterfront rally at 11 am, followed by a march down Market Street to the civic center.

 In Seattle, a surprise turnout on a sunny Saturday saw over 45,000 people (Organizer and observers reports) march from the Seattle Center (after several speeches) to King Street Station-the local media all came up with nonsensical crowd numbers, from 200 up to 1,500 people.
 People were still vacating the starting point at the Seattle Center while the front of the march was piling up at King Street Station, the terminal point of the march; Over 5 miles of solid people-as was evidenced by one aerial photo courtesy KING-TV, showed the true scope of the march.
 Most of the media downplayed the numbers by taking photos at the front of the parade, on flat ground-which usually showed just a few hundred people.
 For some reason there was no speaker awaiting to what would have been a crowd of possibly 50,000 people-it simply ended...casual shoppers and walkers joining the crowd-the largest march of any kind in Seattle's history at the time (surpassed by the Women's March in Seattle in 2017).

 In Washington, "at least tens of thousands", people demonstrated through the city, ending with a rally at The Mall.
 Among the speakers was Rev. Jesse Jackson who told the crowd that "We are here because we choose coexistence over coannihilation."

-The protests were planned to coincide with the January 15, birthday of Martin Luther King Jr.
+The protests were planned to coincide with January 15, the birthday of Martin Luther King Jr.